friendlyrobotnyc/FriendlyDagger/README.md

 Check out the [DI Package](../master/01_Basic/app/src/main/java/friendlyrobot/nyc/friendlydagger/basic/di).
 There you will see the [Application Component](../master/01_Basic/app/src/main/java/friendlyrobot/nyc/friendlydagger/basic/di/ApplicationComponent.kt) and the [Application Module](../master/01_Basic/app/src/main/java/friendlyrobot/nyc/friendlydagger/basic/di/ApplicationModule.kt)

-Here is a basic Component that gives us our dependencies, a retrofit services, a convenience method for building, and a way to pass in parameters to our dependencies
+Here is a basic Component that gives us our dependencies, a retrofit service, a convenience method for building, and a way to pass in parameters to our dependencies

 ```kotlin